jwtk/jjwt/README.md

 ## Installation

-Use your favorite Maven-compatible build tool to pull the dependency (and its transitive dependencies) from Maven Central.
+Use your favorite Maven-compatible build tool to pull the dependency (and its transitive dependencies) from Maven Central:

 Maven: